MosesSupposes/Purescript-By-Example/text/chapter2.md

 All 2 tests passed! 🎉
 ```

+Note that the `answer` function (found in `src/Euler.purs`) has been modified to find the multiples of 3 and 5 below any integer.
 The test suite (found in `test/Main.purs`) for this `answer` function is more comprehensive than the test in the earlier getting-started guide.
-We also modified the `answer` function (found in `src/Euler.purs`) to find the multiples of 3 and 5 below any integer.
+Don't worry about understanding how this test framework code works while reading these early chapters.

 The remainder of the book contains lots of exercises.
-If you write your solutions in the `Test.Solutions` module (`test/Solutions.purs`), you can check your work against the provided test suite.
+If you write your solutions in the `Test.MySolutions` module (`test/MySolutions.purs`), you can check your work against the provided test suite.

 Let's work through this next exercise together in test-driven-development style.